choria-io/tinyhiera/README.md

 It is optimized for single files that hold the hierarchy and data rather than the multi file approach common in Hiera.

+It is typed and can return numbers, arrays and maps from template values.
+Being that it is driven by an expression language values can have their types changed in lookups.

 This is an experiment at the moment to see how I can solve a specific need, my goal is to create a small-scale configuration management system suitable for running in a Choria Autonomous Agent.

 Autonomous Agents focus on managing a single thing, like an application, and owns the entire lifecycle of that application including monitoring, remediation, upgrades and everything.
 In that context the data needs are simple - essentially those of a single Puppet module.